klaascuvelier/klaascuvelier.github.io/_posts/2016-01-08-angular2-firebase-ordering-prototype.md

 [![Screenshot console CORS errors](/public/2016/01/cors.png){: .image-center }](/public/2016/01/cors.png)

-Ow god&hellip; All frontend developers have ran into CORS problems, right?
+Oh god&hellip; All frontend developers have ran into CORS problems, right?

 The quickest solution I thought of, was creating a proxy script and running that on my VPS (kind of stupid hosting my frontend on Firebase but still having to use my VPS in the end).
 Not the greatest solution, but I was able to solve